kikidotdirectory/zmk-config-teenspirit/README.md

-# zmk config for the daertwing keyboard
+# zmk config for the teenspirit keyboard
 This repo is a work in progress, use at your own risk.